opendocsg/slw-judgments-backfill/2017_SGHC_72/report.md

 63     It was not disputed that costs should follow the event, _ie_ , the successful party should be awarded costs.
 However, the parties disputed who the successful party was.
 The defendants pointed out that CLAM had made several distinct claims and had succeed only on its claim based on breach of confidentiality.
 All its other claims were dismissed.
 The defendants submitted that in substance, they were in effect the successful parties and as such were entitled to costs.

-64     The defendants referred me to _Riduan bin Yusof v Khng Thian Huat and another_ [2005] 4 SLR(R) 234 (“ _Riduan_ ”).
+64     The defendants referred me to _Riduan bin Yusof v Khng Thian Huat and another_ <span class="citation">[2005] 4 SLR(R) 234</span> (“ _Riduan_ ”).
 In that case, the appellant and his wife rented a property from the respondents.
 The respondents terminated the tenancy in 2001 but the appellant vacated the property only in 2003 after removing certain alterations.
 The respondents sued for double rent and damage to the property caused by the removal of the alterations.
 The respondents’ main claim for

 double rent was dismissed but they succeeded on their subsidiary claim for damage caused to the property.
 The Court of Appeal awarded the appellant 80% of the costs of the trial.